thornoar/pshash/documentation/main.typ

   $
     hash (-, k_1, k_2) = shuf(-, k_2) circ mc (-, k_1).
   $
-  The hash function makes a multiselection from every source in the configuration, then merges them together with the merge function, and finally reshuffles the resulting list.
+  This pseudo-hash function makes a multiselection from every source in the configuration, then merges them together with the merge function, and finally reshuffles the resulting list.
 ]

 Note that the term "hash" is used loosely here, as it may not adhere to the formal definition of a cryptographic hash.
 Still, such naming is somewhat justified, given that $hash$ is designed to be a uniformly distributed encryption mapping that is very hard to invert.
 We will now discuss the properties of $hash (conf, k_1, k_2)$ for a given source configuration $conf$: